dvduardo/playwright-ts/README.md

 - **test-web**: This job runs Playwright tests for the web interface.
 - **test-api**: Intended for API testing (setup to be completed).

 The app system wasn't developed by me.
-I used a basic project that I saw in a course on Udemy taught by [QAx](https://github.com/qax-education).
+I used a project that I saw in a course on Udemy taught by [QAx](https://github.com/qax-education) as a base.

 License
 This project is open source and available under the MIT License.